Meet Patricia M. Pierce, MD

 My job is different every day, which is challenging and exciting.
 I see myself as an educator and counselor as well as a doctor.
 As a doctor, I try to provide compassionate, respectful management of all relevant medical problems.
 I strive to make a diagnosis and provide understandable reasons for the treatments I recommend.
 Medical terminology can be confusing, particularly if a family is in a stressful situation.
 I welcome questions from patients and their families during the visit.

 I want you to feel confident that the advice I provide is based on years of training and experience as well updates in the literature.
 While I do not feel a doctor needs to have experienced the same medical problems as their patients in order to provide excellent care, I have actually experienced a wide range of obstetric complications myself.
 This gives me a very personal level of understanding as to the huge impact a high-risk pregnancy can have on a family.

-I have worked in Las Vegas for approximately 25 years.
-I am happy to be working now at the High Risk Pregnancy Center with such a cohesive team of specialists.
-We combine our knowledge and expertise to help guide you to the best outcome for both you and your baby (or babies!).
-I consider myself very fortunate to be in such a rewarding profession.
+I have worked in Las Vegas for approximately 30 years.
+I am happy to be working at the High Risk Pregnancy Center with such a cohesive team of healthcare providers.
+We combine our knowledge and expertise to help guide you to the best outcome for both you and you baby (or babies!).
+I consider myself fortunate to be in such a rewarding profession.

-Dr. Pierce has three teenage children (including twins) and two rescue dogs that take up much of her free time.
-She also enjoys traveling, gardening, watching sports, and crocheting.
-She is a passionate supporter of causes improving the education and health care of women in developing countries.
-She also supports Smile Train, an organization that provides free cleft lip and palate repair to children in developing countries.
+Dr. Pierce has three children (including twins) and a rescue dog that take up much of her free time.
+She also enjoys traveling, watching sports (Go Knights!), crocheting and gardening.
+She is a passionate supporter of causes which improve education and health care for women and children in developing countries.